mmswflow-upb/sdt-proj/README.md

 - Start RabbitMQ message broker
 - Start everything on their respective ports

 Give it about a minute to fully start up.
-You'll know it's ready when you see logs from all services.
+The system is ready when logs from all services appear.

-### Step 2: Verify Services Are Running
+### Step 3: Verify Services Are Running

-Verify if images were created, you should see 5 images starting with `sdt-campus-*`, a `postgres:15` image, and `rabbitmq:3.12-management`:
+Verify if images were created, there should be 5 images starting with `sdt-campus-*`, a `postgres:15` image, and `rabbitmq:3.12-management`:

 ```bash
 docker images